sehrgut/node-retricon/README.md

 The array of booleans is taken to be a row-major array covering the left half of the final image.
 It is reflected about the central vertical axis (or column, for odd-order arrays) which is then rendered as the final visual hash.

+## Known Limitations
+* 30x30 tile images are the maximum which can be generated from SHA-512.

 [ghid]: https://github.com/blog/1586-identicons
 [gravatar]: https://en.gravatar.com/site/implement/images/